 - Interior Roads – There is an impressive system of highly improved interior ranch roads allowing for easy travel to practically every spot on the property by 4-wheel drive vehicle.

 With 6,200 deeded acres and 4,000 acres of BLM, the property will easily accommodate 200 mother cows year-round.
 There are 200 acres of flood-irrigated hay ground.
-Current owners cut and feed hay during the winter.
-There is a new set of working pens, and a new 60×27 calving shed at the headquarters.
+There is a set of working pens, a 60×27 calving shed at the headquarters.
 The ranch is well watered with dirt tanks, creeks, and natural ponds.
 Fencing is excellent – the property was entirely re-fenced around the perimeter and BLM land in 2013.

 All water rights owned by the Seller will be conveyed with the property.